Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Our Proposed Pose Prior Learner (PPL)

 We introduce our proposed method, Pose Prior Learner (PPL).
-Given videos with static backgrounds featuring object instances from a specific category, such as dogs or humans, PPL can accurately estimate the poses of the objects in that category while gradually learning a general pose prior through unsupervised learning.
+Given images featuring object instances from a specific category, PPL can accurately estimate the poses of the objects in that category while gradually learning a general pose prior through unsupervised learning.
 Note that our PPL requires no extra knowledge from human annotators.
 The architecture of PPL is presented in \textbf{Figure \ref{fig:stru}}.

-Mathematically, We represent the topology for an object as a graph connecting keypoints with shared link weights, also known as connectivity.
-For any category, its general pose prior $V$ is defined as $V=(T, W)$, where $T$ represents its keypoint prior and $W$ denotes the connectivity prior.
-Specifically, $T$ consists of $N$ keypoints: $T=[P_{1}, P_{2}, ..., P_{N}]$, where $P_{i} \in [-1, 1] \times [-1, 1]$ is the normalized pixel coordinates. \( W \) is a \( 2D \) matrix of size \( N \times N \), where each entry $w_{ij}$ in the matrix represents the connectivity probability between two keypoints $P_i$ and $P_j$.
+Mathematically, we represent the topology for an object as a graph connecting keypoints with shared link weights, also known as connectivity.
+For a category of objects, its general pose prior $V$ is defined as $V=(T, W)$, where $T$ represents its keypoint prior and $W$ denotes the connectivity prior.
+Specifically, $T$ consists of $N$ keypoints: $T=[P_{1}, P_{2}, ..., P_{N}]$, where $P_{i} \in [-1, 1] \times [-1, 1]$ is the normalized 2D coordinates in the image pixel space.
+Unlike pre-defined priors, before training, $P_{i}$ does not explicitly encode the semantic parts of an object. \( W \) is a \( 2D \) matrix of size \( N \times N \), where each entry $w_{ij}$ in the matrix represents the connectivity probability between two keypoints $P_i$ and $P_j$.
 For instance, in the case of humans, the hand is connected to the torso via an arm; thus, the connectivity probability between these two parts should be higher than the connectivity probability between a hand and a foot.
-We randomly initialize the connectivity prior $W$ with positive values.
-The keypoint prior $T$ is decoded from a hierarchical memory $M$ storing compositional parts of prototypical poses.
+We initialize $W$ with random positive values. $T$ is decoded from a hierarchical memory $M$ storing prototypical poses, which is also randomly initialized.